How to become a nutrition coach: Everything you need to know

 Why do people become nutrition coaches?

-We’ve trained over 150,000 people to become nutrition coaches.
+We’ve trained more than 175,000 people to become nutrition coaches.

 Many have used our Level 1 and Level 2 certifications to deepen their understanding of nutrition, making their first major steps toward becoming health and fitness professionals.